 How to Patent a Service Idea: Everything You Need to Know

-How to patent a service idea is a business innovation that requires that the applicant be eligible under federal rules to utility patent.
+How to patent a service idea--you need to learn about utility patents.
 Intellectual property laws in the United States allow for three patent types: design patents, plant patents (horticultural), and utility patents.
+If you want to patent a service idea, you would need to apply for a utility patent, which covers original inventions, as well as new processes.

 Other Ways of Protecting Your Business Idea

-The distinguishing characteristic of a good or service, a trademark protects colors, names, symbols, sounds, or words associated with those features of an individual business, celebrity, or entity.
-Unlike patents, trademarks are renewable, with eligibility based on recent commercial use.
-Trademark infringement is detriment, and can result in costly litigation.
-Unclaimed names can be registered for trademark online at no fee.
+A trademark, on the other hand, protects the colors, names, symbols, sounds, or words associated with the logo or aesthetic of an individual business, celebrity, or entity.
+Unlike patents, trademarks are renewable, and eligibility is determined based on recent commercial use.
+Trademark infringement can result in costly litigation and unclaimed names can be registered online for free.

 The Two Types of Patents